 As BC’s spokesperson for the UNESCO ASPnet in Canada, the Orchid Ensemble fosters the understanding and interest in non-western music for the next generation of audiences, promoters, administrators and musicians.
 The ensemble combines distinct musical traditions in a contemporary framework to inspire and encourage students in their future lives and careers.

-The Orchid Ensemble has released three CDs: “Life Death Tears Dream”, “Road to Kashgar”, and “Heartland”, winning the 12th Independent Music Awards and multiple nominations by JUNO, Western Canadian Music Awards, and Canadian Folk Music Awards.
+The Orchid Ensemble has released four CDs: “From A Dream”, “Life Death Tears Dream”, “Road to Kashgar”, and “Heartland”, winning two Independent Music Awards and multiple nominations by JUNO, Western Canadian Music Awards, and Canadian Folk Music Awards.